beehive-lab/TornadoVM/README.md

 #### b) Kernel Parallelism

 Another way to express compute-kernels in TornadoVM is via the kernel-parallel API.
-To do so, TornadoVM exposes a `TornadoVMContext` with which the application can directly access the thread-id, allocate memory in local memory (shared memory on NVIDIA devices), and insert barriers.
+To do so, TornadoVM exposes a `KernelContext` with which the application can directly access the thread-id, allocate memory in local memory (shared memory on NVIDIA devices), and insert barriers.
 This model is similar to programming compute-kernels in OpenCL and CUDA.
 Therefore, this API is more suitable for GPU/FPGA expert programmers that want more control or want to port existing CUDA/OpenCL compute kernels into TornadoVM.